 What are motorway tolls?

-Tolls, also known as road tolls, are area-based charges for the use of transport structures such as roads, bridges, country roads, motorways and tunnels.
-Tolls are rarely charged in Germany, but when travelling abroad, holidaymakers should be aware of which charges apply in which country.
+Toll fees, also known as road usage charges, are region-specific charges for using transport infrastructure such as roads, bridges, highways, motorways, and tunnels.
+In Germany, tolls are rarely charged, but when travelling abroad, holidaymakers should be aware of the applicable fees in each country.

-Countries pursue different objectives when levying tolls.
-Among other things, the charges serve to finance existing or future road infrastructure, to relieve the environment through a hoped-for reduction in motorised traffic and to generate additional revenue for public budgets.
+Countries pursue different goals when imposing toll fees.
+Among other things, these charges help finance existing or future road infrastructure, reduce environmental impact by encouraging a decrease in motorized traffic, and generate additional revenue for public budgets.

 Tolls in Austria

 Austria is one of the most popular winter sports destinations in Europe.
-However, anyone travelling to the Alpine republic in their own car or in a hire car should be aware that motorway toll stickers are compulsory.
-There are different validity periods: ten days, two months and one year.
-The “Pickerl”, as the Austrians call the vignette, can be purchased in two ways.
-The classic version is a sticker that is visibly attached to the inside of the car windscreen.
-Another, relatively new variant is the electronic vignette.
-Just as the classic vignette can be purchased in advance, the digital version can also be booked in advance.
-However, drivers should note that the validity of the electronic vignette begins 18 days after booking at the earliest.
-The reason for this is Austrian legislation.
-It is therefore best to book the vignette and your skiing holiday in Austria well in advance.
+Those travelling to the Alpine republic by car or rental vehicle should be aware of the mandatory motorway vignette.
+There are several validity options available: ten days, two months, and one year.
+The vignette, often referred to by Austrians as the “Pickerl”, can be purchased in two forms.
+The traditional version is a sticker that must be clearly displayed on the inside of the vehicle’s windscreen.
+The newer option is the electronic vignette, which—like the physical version—can also be purchased in advance.
+However, drivers should note that the electronic vignette becomes valid no earlier than 18 days after booking, due to Austrian legislation.
+For this reason, both the vignette and the ski holiday in Austria should ideally be booked early.

 Tolls in Italy